subamanis/mezura/README.md

 --help
     Display this message on the terminal.
 No other arguments or commands are required.

---path
+ --dirs
-    The path to a directory or a single file, in this form: '--path <path_here>' It can either be surrounded by quotes: "path" or not, even if the path has whitespace.
+    The paths to the directories or files, seperated by commas if more than 1, in this form: '--dirs <path1, path2>' They can either be surrounded by quotes: \"path\" or not, even if the paths have whitespace.

-    The path can also be given implicitly (in which case this command is not needed) with 2 ways:
+    The target directories can also be given implicitly (in which case this command is not needed) with 2 ways:
-    1) as the first argument of the program directly
+    1) as the first arguments of the program directly
-    2) if it is present in a configuration file (see '--save' and '--load' commands).
+    2) if they are present in a configuration file (see '--save' and '--load' commands).

 --exclude
-    1..n arguments separated with whitespace, can be a folder name, a file name (including extension), or a full path to a folder or file (unfortunately whitespace in the path is not allowed here)
+    1..n arguments separated by commas, can be a folder name, a file name (including extension), or a full path to a folder or file.
+The paths can be surrounded by quotes or not, even if they have whitespace.

     The program will ignore these dirs.

 --languages
-    1..n arguments separated with whitespace, case-insensitive
+    1..n arguments separated by commas, case-insensitive

     The given language names must exist in any of the files in the 'data/languages/' dir as the parameter of the field 'Language'.